PercyPham/shape-api/README.md

 make dev_up
 ```
 - Note: This will run docker-compose and spin up mysql db with an `phpMyAdmin` as DB GUI at `localhost:8081`.
+- Please be patient, it will take few minutes to get everything prepared.

 To stop db and db gui:
 ```